lcgasque/ASSURE-REU/README.md

 - Log into [hub.jupyterearth.org](https://hub.jupytearth.org/).
 - Select the lowest computational option (top option).
 - Wait for the hub to load, then when loaded, open the terminal option (lower left).
-- Type the following into the terminal and hit enter: *cp -r shared/ASSURE-REU/ .*
+- Type the following into the terminal and hit enter: *git clone https://github.com/abbyazari/ASSURE-REU/*
-- Now on the left panel, double click on *Intro.ipynb*, raise your virtual hand on Zoom (so we know you have reached this point), and await further instructions.
+- Now on the left panel, double click on *CourseIntro.ipynb (under 06_08-Tuesday), raise your virtual hand on Zoom (so we know you have reached this point), and await further instructions.

 ## Survival Guide Tips